setms/book/docs/requirements/digest/elicitation.md

 ## Quality attribute requirements

-**Quality attribute requirements** are constraints or quality attributes.

 **Quality attributes** define _how well_ the systems works.
 Examples are how easy it's to use, how fast it executes, and how often it fails.
 External quality attributes are important to users, while internal quality attributes are important to developers,